Flights with rapid testing are being dubbed ‘covid-free.’ Here’s why that is a myth.

 Rapid antigen testing technology displays results in minutes, unlike the more accurate polymerase chain reaction (PCR) tests now required by many destinations for entry.
 (The United Kingdom does not require Americans to get tested before arrival, but it does mandate a 14-day quarantine.)

-The flights were touted as “covid-free” in reports by Forbes, CNN and other travel sites.
+The flights were called “covid-free” in reports by Forbes, CNN and other travel sites.

 [What to know about getting tested for the coronavirus to travel]